ttpham0111/cmpe202-batman/INVESTIGATIONS.md

 Plenty of tutorials can be found on YouTube, search "unity tutorial 2d" will return 500k+ videos.
 Unity is made specifically for creating games.
 Therefore we can do almost anything we want in the game.

+## LycheeJS
+**No longer active**

+## ThreeJS
+**Overall**

+It seems like this library is mostly for 3D graphics and animations.
+There are a ton of plugins that make game creation easier, but not super easy to pick up.
+Development is still active and code is super light weight.
+Probably not the easiest first step into web game development.

+**Ease of Use**

+For setting up visuals and scenes it seems very simple.
+Lots of plugins to choose from to easily create something simple right away.
+For creating something more complex it might require more than just a skim of the documentations.
+There are lots of examples for fun simple games with very little code.

+**Documentation**

+The documentation is great for creating graphics and animations.
+Lots of online guides on how to use it and create games, it seems a bit more involved though.
+Overall, great.

+**Community**

+Again, lots and lots of plugins. three.js seems widely used and there is a very large community.
+Many great examples and use cases online as well.